MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/tutorials/tuples.md

 ## Updating

 You **cannot** update a `tuple` such as append to, delete or modify elements.
-If you want to edit a tuple, must create a new tuple.
+If you want to edit a tuple, must create a new object and reassign the existing variable to point to it.

 ```python
 >>> x = (1, 2)